 The old brick “balloon” buildings in NJ might be considered type 5 as well.
 They are just clad with the bricks.

 I got a sense of this, when accompanying my wife when she was in the process of becoming an NCCA counselor, and her supervisor in that organization was administering the APS to her.
 This was near New Dorp, Staten Island (And architecture there looks more like New Jersey), and a building in the SIRT station square had a prewar brick façade (which looks solid, compared to newer buildings which often have other wall materials along with the bricks), but they were repairing it, and you could see it was really a wooden plank wall underneath.
 In NYC, it’s a solid three layers of bricks, then the plastering from the inside.
-Except for a bunch of buildings in Bushwick, which were wood frame that had brick fronts added (sometimes with several yards of side wall added to meet the front of the adjacent building).
+Except for a bunch of buildings in Bushwick, which were wood frame that had brick fronts added in the 20’s, judging from the masonry design (sometimes with several yards of side wall added to meet the front of the adjacent building).
 You have to see it from above, or if the building next to it is torn down.